 When you’re having dental problems, it makes sense that you’d go see your dentist.
-So why would you want to spend time seeing the dentist when you’re not having pain or problems?, especially if you already have good oral hygiene?
+So why would you want to spend time seeing the dentist when you’re not having pain or problems?
+What if you already have good oral hygiene?

 Dr. Datta Malyavantham and his team at Ridgetop Dental in Reston, VA recommend seeing a dentist every six months for an oral health checkup.
 This helps find issues before they become big problems so your teeth stay healthy for a long time.
 Dental checkups have several benefits.

 What To Expect At A Dental Visit

 There are two parts to a regular dental checkup: the cleaning and examination.
 The visit usually starts with a cleaning, where a hygienist will remove hardened plaque, called tartar, from teeth using special tools.
 The reason tartar needs to be removed is because it can cause oral health problems, such as cavities and gum disease, and it can only be removed in the dentist’s office.

 The second part of the dental visit includes the examination.
 Your dentist and hygienist will check for cavities, take X-rays, and examine the gums, tongue, and back of the throat.
 These are important checks to perform to make sure the teeth are stable and there are no issues that aren’t visible to the naked eye.